How to Plan a Fun Weekend in Minneapolis with Kids or Teens

 Minneapolis was the second stop on our mother-daughter midwest road trip.
-Since we had a lot of traveling ahead of us, I wanted to make sure I found some fun things to do in Minneapolis with kids that would interest and excite my teen.
-But I also wanted to see what this often cold-weather destination had to offer in the summer.
-After all, Minnesota is the Land of 10,000 Lakes, and there are many ways to enjoy them without ice skating or ice fishing.
+Since we only had a weekend in Minneapolis, I wanted to make sure I found some fun things to do in Minneapolis with kids.

 Minnehaha Falls